meiligo/meiligo/README.md

 ## 🤝 Contact

-- 📧 Email: your.email@example.com
+- 📧 Email: biz.as200712@gmail.com
-- 🧠 Portfolio: [Notion / GitHub Link]
+- 🧠 Portfolio: [Notion / GitHub Link – Will be updated soon]
-- 💬 Blog: [Optional]
+- 💬 Blog: [Will be updated soon]

 ---